HotaruCMS/HotaruCMS/content/plugins/text_widget/readme.txt

 Instructions
 ------------
 1. Upload the "text_widget" folder to your plugins folder.
-Install it from Plugin Management in Admin.
+2. Install it from Plugin Management in Admin.
+3. Add new text widgets from Admin -> Text Widget

 Changelog
 ---------